 Strong Circles/Big and Little Sisters

 Before orientation, every 5th, 6th, and 7th grader is assigned an 8th grade Big Sister.
 Ideally, sisters develop a relationship throughout the year in which the big sister offers guidance, answers questions, and acts as an overall support.
 A few Big Sister/Little Sister groupings combine into a group called a Strong Circle.
 These cross-grade groupings are valuable for the girls to get to know students in other grades.
 This provides both support and sharing for the younger girls while promoting leadership for the older girls.
 Throughout the year, Big Sister/Little Sister groupings or Strong Circles will participate in numerous activities such as gouters, trivia competitions and special lunches.

-In Newton Country Day's Middle School, many of the activities that are clubs at other schools are built into the curriculum.
+In the Middle School, many of the activities that are clubs at other schools are built into the curriculum.
 Every Middle School girl takes dance - and performs.
 Students can learn an instrument and then play in the ensemble.
-All of the students sing, and there is also an audition-only group for seventh and eighth graders.
+All of the students sing, and there is also an audition-only group for girls in Grades 7 and 8 (Cantilare).
 Everyone participates in community service.
 Robotics and coding are part of the science curriculum, and so on.
 We hope that exposure to many different activities will help our Middle School girls discover and develop new interests and talents.

 Middle School Clubs Include: